Last Updated – February 2021

 – A detailed table with various parameters for Best Long-term Stocks to buy

 Invest in stocks for the long term

 Companies run with the objective of primarily earning profits and they strive to continuously grow these profits further.
-However, in the process, it is the various strategies and decisions taken by them which mold their path to growth.
+However, in the process it is the various strategies and decisions taken by them which mould their path to growth.
 This factor is what differentiates the good companies from the bad ones, the profitable from the unprofitable.
 The profitable ones generate significant returns for their shareholders.
 Growth of a company comes not only with scale but with efficiency in operations and this is a gradual process.
 Strategies taken by the management make or break the path for growth and as investors we must always study a company’s business model.
 It is also essential to have a macro perspective while running a business and keep in mind various factors such as government policy, interest rates, stakeholder claims (including debt and equity holders) among others.

 Summary Table of Best Long Term Stocks to Buy now in India

 |COMPANY NAME||NSE CODE||BSE CODE||CMP(19th Feb’21)||INDUSTRY||RATING||MARKET CAP (INR CR)|